Francisco Urcuyo

-Francisco Urcuyo Maliaños (30 July 1915 – 14 September 2001) was a Nicaraguan politician, who served as Vice President of Anastasio Somoza Debayle from May 1967 to May 1972.
-He was born in Rivas.
+Francisco Urcuyo Maliaños (30 July 1915 – 14 September 2001) was a Nicaraguan politician, who served as Vice President of Anastasio Somoza Debayle from 1967 to 1972, and President of Nicaragua, very briefly after Somoza fled the country in 1979.

+Urcuyo was the president of the Chamber of Deputies of National Congress of Nicaragua from 1978 to 1979.

-Urcuyo was the president of the lower chamber of National Congress of Nicaragua 1972–1973 and 1978–1979.
+In July 1979, when Somoza resigned, Urcuyo was the president of the lower chamber of National Congress of Nicaragua.
 In 1979 he was handpicked by Somoza as successor to the presidency.
 Urcuyo became acting president of Nicaragua for a single day from 17 to 18 July 1979, following the resignation of Somoza on 17 July.
 Upon taking office, he announced his intention to serve out the remainder of Somoza's term.
 This announcement provoked a strong reaction from the Sandinistas, other Latin American states, and the Carter Administration in the U.S.

-Recognizing the untenability of his situation, Urcuyo fled to Guatemala on 18 July, effectively handing the country over to the Sandinista junta.
+Recognizing the untenability of his situation, Urcuyo fled to Guatemala on 18 July, effectively handing the country over to the Junta of National Reconstruction.

 Biography

 Life and political career

 Urcuyo was born in Rivas on 30 July 1915.
 He studied abroad in Mexico and graduated from the National Autonomous University of Mexico as a surgeon in 1944.
 Urcuyo's political career began in 1954 and subsequently he served twice as vice minister of Health and president of the lower chamber of National Congress of Nicaragua.
 Later President René Schick appointed him as ambassador to Guatemala.

-On 1 May 1967 Urcuyo was sworn in as Vice President of Nicaragua, serving with Vice President Alfonso Callejas Deshón in the second term of President Anastasio Somoza Debayle until 1972, when the vice-presidency was abolished.
+On 1 May 1967 Urcuyo was sworn in as Vice President of Nicaragua, serving with Vice President Alfonso Callejas Deshón in the second term of President Anastasio Somoza Debayle until May 1972, when the vice-presidency was abolished.
+Urcuyo was the president of the lower chamber of National Congress of Nicaragua 1972–1973 and 1978–1979.